gowke/FORK_MANAGER/README.md

 run . ./activate

-and run 'launcher' to run the manager from within the environment
+and run 'launcher' to run the manager from within the environment, as you would do 'chia' or any other fork

 add forks direct from respective repos to your environemnt and run as usual chia, chaingreen, flax, goji, cannabis from the same env